DamonMohammadbagher/ETWProcessMon2/README.md

 Note: Filter [EventIDs 1,2] is good if you want to know which Process Created & which RemoteThreadInjection Detection you have after Payload execution etc...

 Note: Filter [EventIDs 2,3] is good if you want to know, after which RemoteThreadInjection you will have TCPIP Network Traffic (Send Traffic).

+Note: this ETWPM2Monitor is [test version] & this code need to test more & more ;)

  usage: